AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

 You can either call that function one time, or you can call it every frame.
-Interesting to note: the way you call your function every time impacts how the bounding box will be draw.
-If your target node is affected by physics, and you call `visualizeFrame` in `update`, then the bounding box will lag behind your moving physical object, because `update` is called before physics are simulated.
+The way you call your function every time matters.
+For example, if your target node is affected by physics, and if you call `visualizeFrame` inside the `update` function, then the bounding box will lag behind your moving physical object, because `update` is called *before* physics are calculated.
+Therefore, you should call you function inside `didSimulatePhysics` instead:

-A better way to accurately track your moving physical object is to use the `didSimulatePhysics` function of SpriteKit's game loop:

 ```swift
 override func update(_ currentTime: TimeInterval) {